 However, the hunters do not use guns instead they use spears to kill the lion.
 This is hard to believe although I do not have reason to doubt his word.
 Overall, my impression of them was that they were very dignified and proud of their traditions.
 He showed me the lion skin from the kill he made to achieve warrior status.

-They are able to use primitive fire starting methods similar to the San Bushman in Namibia.
+The Maasai people are still able to use primitive fire starting methods similar to the San Bushman in Namibia.

-As we parted ways I explained that we were going to Amboseli National Park next.
-It sounded peculiar, but our host would then issue an adamant denial that his tribe was in any way similar to the Amboseli Maasai.
+As we parted ways I explained that we were going to Amboseli next.
+It sounded peculiar, but our host would then issue an adamant denial that his tribe was in any way similar to the Maasai people located near Mt Kilimanjaro.
 After getting acquainted with the other tribe I completely understood why he would not want to be mixed up with them.

-Also, of note was that this tribe at Maasai Mara were not carrying cell phones or any other tech gadgets which would make it appear that they were not 100% committed to their traditional lifestyle.
-Of note, is the fact that I also do not use a smart phone.
+Also, of note was that the Maasai people located at Maasai Mara were not carrying cell phones or any other tech gadgets which would make it appear that they were not 100% committed to their traditional Maasai history.
+This is something that I have in common with this Maasai tribe.